mspnp/gridwich/doc/5-create-delete-cloud-environment.md

 You should now be able to reach the Event Grid Viewer endpoint and see the web app.
 Use the endpoint without the `api/eventgrid` URI segment in a web browser to open a URL like: `https://cl1grw-grw-wa-viewer-f233.azurewebsites.net`.

-Follow [Test Media Info](6-test-mediainfo.md) to fully test the setup.
+Follow [Test MediaInfo](6-test-mediainfo.md) to fully test the setup.

 ## Azure resources